Gadoxetate (By injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, asthma, diabetes, high blood pressure, or a history of an allergic reaction to any contrast agent.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, asthma, allergies, diabetes, or high blood pressure.
+Tell your doctor if you had an allergic reaction to any contrast agent.

 Possible Side Effects While Using This Medicine